Parga Castle: History

 In 1452, Parga and the fortified position was occupied by Hatzi Bey for two years; part of the castle was demolished at that time.
 In 1537, Ottoman admiral Hayreddin Barbarossa burned and destroyed the fortress and the houses within.
-Before the castle's reconstruction in 1572 by the Venetians], the Turks again demolished it.
+Before the castle's reconstruction in 1572 by the Venetians, the Turks again demolished it.
 The castle was rebuilt with the help of the Venetians, but before it was completed, it was demolished again by the Turks.

 An inscription above the outer gate dates the construction of this section wall to 1707 by Count Marco Teotochi, governor and captain of Parga.

 In 1792, The Venetians began construction on the third and final fortress, with work being completed in 1808 by the French during their stay in the wider area between the years 1797 and 1814.
 The castle remained invincible until 1819, despite the attacks mainly of Ali Pasha of Ioannina who besieged the castle.

 In 1815, with French power failing, the citizens of Parga revolted against French rule and sought the protection of the British.
 In 1819, the British sold the city to Ali Pasha, under the broader authority of the Ottomans.
 Ali Pasha made structural additions to the castle, including strengthening the existing walls, installing his harem and building a hammams with the structure and radically remodelling the castle grounds.
-In January of 1822, Ali Pasha was assassinated, and from him, the castle passed under direct Ottoman rule.
+In January 1822, Ali Pasha was assassinated, and from him, the castle passed under direct Ottoman rule.

 Ottoman rule in Parga and the rest of Epirus ended in 1913 following the victory of Greece in the Balkan Wars coming under the control of the Greek state.